magoo/risk-measurement/introduction/examples.rst

 This meets the criteria of a scenario by including an observable event, and includes a specific timeframe.

-The observable judgement criteria could be the bank's security team, or the creation of a police report.
+The observable judgment criteria could be the bank's security team, or the creation of a police report.

 The forecaster who is asked to measure the risk would then assign a likelihood to "Yes" or "No".
 (See: :ref:`forecasting`)